 The early intervention specialist provides intervention services to infants, toddlers and families so that the child will progress in the acquisition and mastery of functional skills in order to reduce or overcome limitations resulting from disabilities or developmental delays.
 Requirements of early intervention service provision come under the authority of the Individuals with Disabilities Education Act and are regulated by the Texas Department of Assistive and Rehabilitative Services.

 Primary Role of Service Coordinator includes overseeing and coordinating the family’s access to resources and needs as well as supporting the family’s understanding of rights and advocacy.

-The philosophy of the program and this position is to engage the parent and support the family/caregivers in learning needed skills to ensure continued development of the child in all areas of development.
+The philosophy of the program and this position is to provide educational, material, and emotional support to families so the child can learn throughout the day in a variety of typical activities, and to support the attachment between the parent or primary caregiver and child.
 Services are provided in the setting where the child lives, learns, and plays.

 |Credentials||Minimum Qualifications: Bachelor’s Degree in Education, Social Work, Sociology, Psychology, Family Studies, Child Development or other related major which includes a minimum of 18 hours semester course credit relevant to child development and/or early childhood intervention including three hours of semester course credit in early childhood development or early childhood special education.
 Must have a valid Texas Driver's License.|

 Preferred Qualifications: Preferred AND required education, experience, job knowledge, skills and abilities helpful in the performance of this position, as indicated below:

 Comprehensive knowledge of typical and atypical development in children birth to three years old